zenitheesc/Probe-RAS/README.md

 The design was separated in hierarchical sheets to accommodate all components in an orderly way.

+The first page contains the STM32L476 with all its accompanying circuits; crystals, debugging LED, Boot solder jumper, decoupling capacitors and reset button.
+On the same page you find the stack connector along with a programming and debugging connector, as well as the I2C pull-ups for all I2C lines.

 <p align = "center">
 <img src="https://github.com/zenitheesc/Probe-RAS/blob/main/Other_Files/Images/Schematic_Page_1.png"/>
 </p>

+The second page contains the basic peripherals, such as the CAN transceiver, the 128 Mb flash memory and the SD card.

 <p align = "center">
 <img src="https://github.com/zenitheesc/Probe-RAS/blob/main/Other_Files/Images/Schematic_Page_2.png"/>
 </p>

+The last page contains all the sensors implemented on this board.
+The I2C ones are divided in two lines, the first one being I2CA, which covers the MS5607 Barometer, the HDC-1080 Humidity sensor and the ZMOD4410 CO2 and air quality sensor.
+The second I2C line is I2CB, focused on the attitude of the probe, covering the MPU-6050 Accelerometer and the MMC5983 Magnetometer.
+This page also contains the Thermistor Interfaces, connected to the STM32 via SPI, but note that these components only use the MISO connection of the SPI line.
+The last component that this page contains is the MPX5071GP, which outputs pressure data via a 5V line, read via an ADC by the STM32.

 <p align = "center">
 <img src="https://github.com/zenitheesc/Probe-RAS/blob/main/Other_Files/Images/Schematic_Page_3.png"/>